jcanton/fenixPro_custom/README.md

 The group notification complication displays a "C" (connected) if the watch is connected to a phone, otherwise it will display "D" (disconnected).

-## Why doesn't sunrise/sunset/OpenWeatherMap temperature display any information?

-Sunrise/sunset only works if the watch has a GPS signal.
-Try starting any activity that requires GPS, then wait for GPS signal.
-Once a GPS signal is established, return to watch face and check the complication again.

 ## Why is my complication data just showing "--"?

 Not all complications are supported for all devices, or there is no data to display at the moment.
 This could be because the data isn't available (e.g., Stress is not always calculated), or the complication relies on a GPS signal that has not been established.